 I seem to be entering what Richard Rohr calls the second half of life: “Most people do not see things as they are, rather, they see things as they are.”
 Whoa.
-Then why is everyone acting like they have an objectively sure explanation and others are wrong?
+Then why is everyone acting like they have the sure explanation and ‘the others’ are wrong?
 Where is the mystery, the nuance, the humility in all this certainty? (see Stained Glass)

 I’m not searching for something new, but instead hoping to reignite something old (firstly, in myself).
 Jesus was constantly challenging the religious establishment of the day, smashing containers and urging his beloved creation to open their eyes wider.
 Telling them that all the rules they fussed over could be summed up in two: love God and love neighbor.
 How did it all get so complicated?
 Is it possible to find the joy of faith without becoming the religious establishment?

 I’ve memorized so many answers in my life but I’ve begun to feel most comfortable around those who remember the questions.

 And I have found restoration in the most surprising of places: Art.
 Beauty.
 Music.
 Learning.
 And yes, Podcasts : ) .
 And that makes me want to write back.
 Thankful for the voices that gave my soul such cool water, I’m reflecting mine back into the world’s pool – ripple or no – because the act of creation itself is healing.

 Why Art?
 Artists always show something of themselves in their paintings, and this helps clarify why human institutions are so… human.
 Art history suddenly explains church history, where every movement was a reaction to the previous.
 Abstract artists ask us to consider if some “un-crossable” lines might serve us better with a little leeway.
 Human stories packaged as podcasts erase aloneness and spark further conversations.